-10 Delicious Veggies to Roast This FallArticle posted in: Diet & Nutrition
+10 Delicious Veggies to Roast This AutumnArticle posted in: Nutrition

 If you grew up eating bland, boiled-to-death vegetables, there’s a good chance you’ve never really tasted how good vegetables can be.
 Yes, even Brussels sprouts are delicious when cooked properly.
 Roasting—whether done in the oven or on the grill—does two things: One, it uses dry heat to remove some of the water in food, intensifying the natural flavors and sweetness; and two, the longer a veggie (or anything) roasts—particularly at higher temperatures (400 degrees)—the more browning can occur.
 Browning equals flavor.
 So what are our favorite roasted veggies?

 Check out our top 10 picks for roasted veggies:

 1. Brussels Sprouts

 You love them or you hate them.
 If you’re in the “hate them” camp, don’t pass judgment on these roasted veggies until you’ve cooked them with salt, pepper and a little olive oil at 425 degrees for 30-40 minutes.
 We’ll bet you’ll feel differently after you’ve had a bite.
 According to Penn State Extension, these greens are loaded with potassium, riboflavin, iron, magnesium and vitamins A & C—Brussels sprouts are bite-size nutrition powerhouses.
 When you purchase Brussels, look for bright green, smaller sprouts because they’re the most tender and mildly flavored.
 To preserve freshness, always refrigerate, but use within three to five days and wash just before cooking.
 Always remove wilted leaves and recut the white stem before cooking as well.
 Brussels sprouts are a non-starchy veggie.
 One serving equals one cup raw or a half cup cooked.